 • You may be low in immune-boosting nutrients.
 Certain nutrients such as zinc are fabulous immune-boosters.
 I regularly take zinc as a supplement, as well as increasing my intake of zinc-rich foods as an infection preventer during the cooler months.
 Vitamin D is also crucial for a strong immune system – and many people are low in this vitamin by the end of winter (yes, even here in South East QLD).
 Certain medications can deplete vital nutrients, so it pays to ensure you are getting enough of these.

-• Stress, anxiety and depression can also play a role in the strength of your immune system, and continual mental pressure leads to weakening of your immune defenses.
+• Stress, anxiety and depression can also play a role in the strength of your body's resilience, and continual mental pressure leads to weakening of your immune defenses, due to the connection between your nervous system and your immune system.
 High stress also plays havoc with your gut health, so you can end up with a double whammy that sees you becoming sick more often than you should.
 If you find you are always feeling under pressure, aim to be proactive with managing your stress – activities such as yoga or meditation can be as quick as 10 minutes but the benefits are worthwhile.

-Lastly, there are many different herbal medicines that can be used for supporting the immune system.
-One of the great things about herbs is that not only are many of them effective against bacteria, there are some herbs that possess antiviral properties – which is a handy weapon against many of our common colds and flus (and for which pharmaceutical treatments are few and far between).
+Thankfully, there are many different herbal medicines that can be used for supporting the immune system, and I find these invaluable, both in my clinic and my family life.
+One of the great things about herbs is that not only are many of them effective against bacteria, there are many herbs that possess antiviral properties – which is a handy weapon against many of our common colds, flus and infections (and for which pharmaceutical treatments are few and far between).
 I use different herbs for different scenarios in the clinic – some are best for infection prevention (such as Astragalus and medicinal mushrooms), others can be taken at the first sign of a cold or flu in an effort to prevent it taking hold (elderberry is great for this).

 Don't wait until you get sick - now is the time to start building a strong immune system.